elyra-ai/community/contributing.md

 ## Before creating a Pull Request

-1.Make sure you have the most up to date code
+1. Make sure you have the most up to date code

 If you haven't done so, please set upstream as described in [GitHub Documentation](https://help.github.com/articles/configuring-a-remote-for-a-fork/)